minity-script/minity/docs/SYNTAX.md

 }
 ````

-## Variables, entity scores and tags
+## Variables and entity scores
 Variables and entity scores can be used to store integers and do arithmetics on them.
-Tags are used for grouping entities in useful ways.

-Varuables, entity scores and tags need to be declared.
+Varuables and entity scores need to be declared.
 The declared identifiers will not be used directly, they will be namespaced and scoped, so you don't need to worry about naming clashes with other namespaces or functions.

 ### Integer variables
 To declare a variable, use the `var` keyword.
 Variable names are prefixed with `$`